 Ask for the salsa and aioli on the side to cut extra curbs.

-Red Robin Gourmet Cheese Burger
+Red Robin Gourmet Cheese Burger (No Bun)

 The gourmet cheese burger contains comes with their pickle relish, red onions, pickles, lettuce, tomatoes, mayo, and your chosen cheese.